Wilberforce (Y1)

 Support Staff: Mrs Corris

 PE Days: Pupils are expected to wear their school uniform every day and will change into their PE kit at school.
-PE days are Monday and Wednesday.
+PE days are on Monday.

 Homework: We encourage regular reading and number bonds practice at home.
 Please visit the 'Pupil Zone' on our website for links to 'Times Table Rock Stars' and 'Accelerated Reader/myON' to help you.